timelessco/node-js-library-template/README.md

 In addition to the dev and build commands, there may be other commands available, such as:

-`check`: Run the linters & formatters to check the code for style and syntax errors.
+`lint`: Run the linters & formatters to check the code for style and syntax errors.

-`fix`: Run the linters & formatters to check the code for style and syntax errors.
+`format`: Run the linters & formatters to check the code for style and syntax errors.
 If any errors are found, they will be fixed automatically.

 `test`: Run the test suite for the project.